Bertuccia93/String-calculator-TDD/readme.md

 I've included the 'node_modules' and dependencies to avoid having to run 'npm install' every time the project is cloned.
 I want to make sure that after cloning the repository, running 'npm start' immediately provides access to Jest.

-I know is not a best practise and usaly i dont do this.
+I know this is not a best practice, and usually I don't do this.

 ## Dependencies